Last updated

 Event configurations

-2. Max delivery count Indicates the maximum number of times a message can be delivered .
+• Max delivery count Indicates the maximum number of times a message can be delivered.
 Once this count has exceeded, message will either be removed from the queue or dead-lettered.
 Read about poison and dead letters below.

-3. Lock duration Indicates number the time for which a message will be locked by a receiver once it receives it so that no other receiver can receive that message .
+• Lock duration indicates the duration of time during which a message will be locked by a receiver after it is received, ensuring that no other receiver can receive that message.
 It essentially gives the receiver time to process the message.
-Once this elapses, message will be available to be received by another receiver.
-Maximum value for lock duration can be 5 minutes / 300 seconds .
+Once this duration elapses, the message will be available to be received by another receiver.
+The maximum value for lock duration is 5 minutes (expressed as 00:05:00).

-4. Time to live Indicates a time-span for which a message will live inside a the topic .
+• Time to live Indicates a time-span for which a message will live inside a the topic.
 If the message is not processed by that time, it will either be removed or dead-lettered.

 Listening to events